ceeleemee/Hexapon-AI/README.md

 # Hexapon-AI
 Like chess but on 3x3 against a AI runs on Unity coded with c#.

-For anyone interested in testing it here is the link [Google] and here are the Test Cases https://github.com/ceeleemee/Hexapon-AI/tree/master/Test%20Cases
+For anyone interested in testing, here is a link [play store link goes here] and here are the Test Cases https://github.com/ceeleemee/Hexapon-AI/tree/master/Test%20Cases